sandeepbvv11/automatedlogin/README.md

 # automatedlogin
-Automated login through selenium using firefox driver and by also using page object model(POM)
+Automated login through selenium using firefox driver and by also using page object model(POM) in java